Quad Cities Campus

 COMPUTER SCIENCE (CS)

 111 Introduction to Computers for Teachers.
 (1) Designed for elementary and secondary teacher education.
-Covers basic computer literacy, electronic communication, introduction to the World Wide Web, basic wordprocessing, and spreadsheet-based grade books.
+Covers basic computer literacy, electronic communication, introduction to the World Wide Web, basic word processing, and spreadsheet-based grade books.
 Cannot be applied to the Computer Science major.
 Credit cannot be given for more than one of CS 101, 111, or 203.
-Prerequisite: permission of Teacher Certification Officer.
+Prerequisite: permission of Teacher Licensure Officer.

-214 Principles of Computer Science II.
-(3) Introduction to computer program design, testing, documentation, simple data structures, pointers, recursion, sorting, searching, and algorithm development using object-oriented techniques.
+214 Principles of Computer Science.
+(3) (General Education/Mathematics) Introduction to computer program design, testing, documentation, simple data structures, references, sorting, searching, and algorithm development.
 Credit cannot be given for both CS 214 and CS 202.
-Prerequisites: CS 211 with a grade of C- or better and CS 212 with a grade of C- or better or consent of department.
-IAI: CS 912.
+Prerequisite: MATH 100.
+Corequisite: MATH 128.
+3 hrs. lect.; 1 hr. lab.
+IAI: CS 911.

 220 Introduction to COBOL.
 (3) Structured programming methods in COBOL.
 Introduction to file concepts and file processing.

 225 Programming for Engineering and Science.
 (3) Fundamental principles, concepts, and methods of computing, with emphasis on applications in the physical sciences and engineering.
 Basic problem solving and programming techniques; fundamental algorithms and data structures; use of computers in solving engineering and scientific problems.
 Cannot be used towards a major in Computer Science.
 Prerequisite: MATH 133.

 230 External Files.
 (3) To introduce concepts and techniques to create and maintain sequential, indexed, and relative files using Virtual Storage Access Methods (VSAM) and Access Method Service utilities (IDCAMS).
 Prerequisite: CS 220 or equivalent.